Holography of geodesic flows, harmonizing metrics, and billiards' dynamics: Introduction

-In \cite{K5}, we introduce a class of Riemannian metrics $g$ on $M$ which we call \textsf{geodesically boundary generic} or {\sf boundary generic} for short.
-By definition, $g$ on $M$ is boundary generic, if the {\sf geodesic vector field} $v^g$ on $SM$ is boundary generic with respect to $\d(SM)$ in the sense of \cite{K1}.
 For a boundary generic metric $g$, the boundary $\d M$ is ``generically curved" in $g$.
 In particular, if each component of $\d M$ is strictly convex or concave in $g$, then $g$ is boundary generic.
 The metrics $g$ in which $\d M$ is geodesically closed represent the extreme failure to be boundary generic.

 We speculate that the space $\mathcal G^\dagger(M)$ of geodesically boundary generic non-trapping metrics is open and dense in the space of all non-trapping metrics $\mathcal G(M)$ and prove that it is indeed open (\cite{K5}).